 Time for another backlog round!
 I tried out a new-to-me series, a stand-alone volume, and two series that I know from their anime adaptations.

-Books: Cooking with Ghibli
+Books: Ghibli and Grief

-Books: Japan’s Carnival War
+Books: Japan at War